 The most common pet portrait regret is ordering too small.
 An 8x10 looks great on a screen but disappears on the wall above a sofa.
-This guide gives you exact sizing recommendations based on where you plan to hang your portrait: above a sofa, above a bed, above a fireplace, on a desk, in a hallway, or as part of a gallery wall.
-Covers the 50 to 75 percent proportion rule, standard print sizes compared, how viewing distance affects which details are visible, DPI resolution limits for maximum print quality, and the paper cutout trick for testing size before ordering.
+This guide gives exact sizing recommendations based on placement: above a sofa, above a bed, above a fireplace, on a desk, in a hallway, or as part of a gallery wall.
+Covers the 50-75% proportion rule, all standard print sizes compared, how viewing distance affects detail visibility, DPI resolution limits for maximum print quality, and the paper cutout test for testing size before ordering.

 You're about to order a pet portrait and the print service is asking what size you want.
 8x10?
 11x14?
 16x20?
 24x30?
 They all sound reasonable.
 But the difference on your wall is enormous, and once it's printed, you can't resize it.